192933488S/covid-sim/README.md

 This repository has a code of conduct which is detailed in [the code of conduct](./CODE_OF_CONDUCT.md).
 When raising an issue in this repository you agree to abide by the code of conduct.

+## Code Quality

+Minor commit to trigger sca see Sonarcloud.io